Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 A Bohemian-style pilsner like Pilsner Urquell or Firestone Walker Pivo Pils is the ideal match.
 The soft, bready Saaz hop character plays gently against the vinegar's bite, while the clean malt sweetness rounds out the pork's tang.
 The generous carbonation keeps everything light and drinkable.

+In my experience testing this pairing at multiple BBQ joints across North Carolina, the pilsner's 4-5% ABV keeps you sessionable through a full pulled pork plate without overwhelming the meat's subtle smoke notes.
 Avoid aggressively hoppy pilsners here — the vinegar already provides plenty of sharpness.
 You want malt-forward and clean.

 Kölsch — The Runner-Up